-Prof. Ryon has also served as Professor of Oboe at the Louisiana State University and the University of Akron, as well as Principal Oboist with the Akron Symphony, the Florida Orchestra, the Orquesta Filarmonica de Caracas, and the Orchestra Estadual de Minas Gerais in Belo Horizonte, Brazil.
+Prof. Ryon has also served as professor of oboe at the Louisiana State University and the University of Akron, as well as principal oboist with the Akron Symphony, Florida Orchestra, Orquesta Filarmonica de Caracas, and Orchestra Estadual de Minas Gerais in Belo Horizonte, Brazil.
 For 19 years he was a member of the Solaris Quintet in residence at the University of Akron.
-He has also taught at the Baldwin Wallace Conservatory; the University of South Florida, where he was a member of the Ars Nova Quintet; and the Caracas Philharmonic Conservatory, where he was Director of "Musica en las Escuelas", a musical outreach program for the city of Caracas, Venezuela.
+He has also taught at the Baldwin Wallace Conservatory; University of South Florida, where he was a member of the Ars Nova Quintet; and Caracas Philharmonic Conservatory, where he was director of "Musica en las Escuelas", a musical outreach program for the city of Caracas, Venezuela.

 With a grant from the Louisiana Division of the Arts in 2005, Prof. Ryon and the Burle Marx Trio inaugurated the Pelican State Chamber Music Series, a series of 12 concerts in New Roads and Baton Rouge, LA.
-Prof. Ryon's wide-ranging musical experience includes tours and concerts with the Pittsburgh Symphony, the Cleveland Opera, the Cleveland Ballet, the Cleveland Orchestra, the Ohio Ballet, the Canton Symphony, the Charleston Symphony, the Bach Aria Group and the British rock group Emerson, Lake and Palmer.
-Born in San Juan, Puerto Rico, Prof. Ryon also holds a degree in Engineering and Applied Science from Yale University.
+Prof. Ryon's wide-ranging musical experience includes tours and concerts with the Pittsburgh Symphony, Cleveland Opera, Cleveland Ballet, Cleveland Orchestra, Ohio Ballet, Canton Symphony, Charleston Symphony, the Bach Aria Group and the British rock group Emerson, Lake and Palmer.
+Born in San Juan, Puerto Rico, Prof. Ryon also holds a degree in engineering and applied science from Yale University.

 Jame Ryon's Personal Site

 Oboe Studio Website